WebDevWes/Employee-Tracker/README.md

 ![Screenshot](/assets/employee_tracker.gif)

 Installation Instructions: NodeJS is required, to run the application you must first install all neccessary node modules using command "npm install".
 Before using, the database must be created using the provided schema.
+This can be done through MySQL server or similar application.
 Seeds are recommended to provide the structure to go by but is not required.

 How to use: When application is launched you will be provided with a list of actions you can take, Viewing current employees/departments/roles, add/remove employees/departments/roles, and updating employee's role.